siamkhanra/siamkhanra/README.md

 Skills: C / Java / Python / JavaScript / HTML / CSS / Bootstrap / ReactJS

 - 🔭 I’m currently working in a reputed company in Bangladesh, I want to be a good developer.
-- 🌱 I’m currently learning Deep Learning, Machine Learning and Cyber Security
+- 🌱 I’m currently learning Deep Learning, Machine Learning and Web Development.
 - 👯 I’m looking to collaborate on Github